Hezziac/movie-social/README.md

 The choice of technology for this project was deliberate, with the goal of building a modern, performant, and scalable application.

 * **React & TypeScript:** I chose React to build a dynamic, single-page application (SPA).
-This provides a seamless user experience without constant page reloads.
-TypeScript was used to add a layer of type safety, which is crucial for a project of this size.
-It helps catch common errors during development and makes the codebase easier to maintain and refactor.
+TypeScript was used to add a layer of type safety, which was crucial for a project of this size.
+It helped catch common errors during development and made the codebase easier to maintain.
-* **Vite:** As the build tool, Vite was selected for its incredibly fast development server and build times.
-This significantly improved my productivity and allowed for a faster development cycle compared to other alternatives like create-react-app.
-* **Supabase:** Rather than building a custom backend from scratch, I chose Supabase, a "Backend as a Service" (BaaS).
-This was a major design decision.
-Supabase provides a full suite of tools, including a PostgreSQL database, real-time data synchronization, and a robust authentication system.
-This allowed me to focus on building the front-end and core social features without getting bogged down in server-side logic and database management, which is a major advantage for a solo project.
-* **PostgreSQL:** The core database is PostgreSQL, which comes standard with Supabase.
-Its relational structure is ideal for a social media app, allowing for complex data relationships between users, posts, movies, and communities.
+* **Supabase (PostgreSQL):** Rather than building a custom backend from scratch, I chose Supabase.
+This allowed me to focus on the "Instagram-look" and core social features without getting bogged down in server-side boilerplate.
+The relational structure of PostgreSQL is ideal for managing complex relationships between users, posts, and communities.
 * **Tailwind CSS:** For styling, I utilized Tailwind CSS.
-Its utility-first approach allowed me to rapidly build and customize the UI.
-It provides a consistent design system and makes responsive design much more efficient, which was a key consideration for ensuring the app looks great on both mobile and desktop.
+Its utility-first approach allowed me to rapidly build the UI.
+I spent considerable time refactoring the CSS to handle mobile "safe-area" insets and dynamic viewport heights to ensure the app feels like a native mobile application.
+* **AI Collaboration:** Throughout the 9-month development, I utilized GitHub Copilot and Perplexity AI as "pair programmers."
+They were instrumental in refactoring the `App.tsx` routing logic and debugging complex redirect loops during the onboarding phase.

 ---

 ## Database Structure

-The application's data is managed by a PostgreSQL database with the following key tables and their relationships:

-* `profiles`: Stores user data, including `id` (linked to Supabase Auth), `username`, and `avatar_url`.
-This table is essential for managing user-specific data outside of the authentication system.
+* `profiles`: Stores user data linked to Supabase Auth.
-* `posts`: The primary table for all user posts.
-It includes columns for content, timestamps, and a `user_id` that links back to the `profiles` table.
+* `posts`: The primary table for all user content.
-* `communities`: Stores information about each community, such as `name` and `description`.
-A `creator_id` links back to the `profiles` table.
+* `communities`: Stores genre-specific group information.
-* `movies`: This table caches movie data from an external API (like TMDB) to avoid repeated API calls.
-It includes data such as `title`, `poster_url`, and `release_date`.
+* `movies`: Caches data from the TMDB API to optimize performance.
-* `comments`: This table holds user comments, with foreign keys linking back to both the `posts` and `profiles` tables.
-* `likes`: A simple table to track likes on posts, linking `user_id` and `post_id`.
-* `post_movies`: A join table to manage the many-to-many relationship between `posts` and `movies`, allowing a single post to tag multiple films.
+* `post_movies`: A join table managing the many-to-many relationship between posts and films.
-* `community_members`: A join table to track which users are members of which communities.

 ---

-## Getting Started and Future Vision
+## Future Vision

-The project is still under active development, and I am committed to improving its features and performance.
-If you are interested in becoming a beta tester for the MVP or would like to contribute, please contact me at the email in this document.
-I'm learning TypeScript as I go, so any advice is welcome.

-Looking ahead, my vision for Cine.Circle includes:
+Social.Cine is a project I am deeply passionate about.
+My future roadmap includes:

-* **Group Watch:** Implementing real-time group streaming functionality using a service like WebRTC.
-This would allow friends to watch movies together in sync from anywhere.
+* **Group Watch:** Implementing real-time group streaming functionality using WebRTC.
-* **Enhanced User Profiles:** Allowing users to create "watched" and "want to watch" lists, and see which movies their friends have rated.
+* **Enhanced Lists:** Allowing users to create "Watched" and "Want to Watch" lists.
-* **Advanced Search & Discovery:** Creating a powerful search engine that allows users to find movies, friends, and communities based on various criteria.
+* **Advanced Discovery:** A recommendation engine based on user following and liked genres.

-I am confident that Cine.Circle, built with these modern technologies, has the potential to become a truly useful and engaging platform for movie enthusiasts.

 ---

 ## Important Note for CS50 Graders:

-This project is a personal reflection of my learning journey.
-It demonstrates the skills I have acquired in modern full-stack development.
-All the code, including the front-end components, API integrations, and database schema, was written from the ground up, with the Supabase backend providing the necessary tools to focus on the core functionality.
+This project is the culmination of my journey through CS50.
+It demonstrates a move from basic programming into professional full-stack architecture.
+By integrating third-party APIs with a custom-built relational database, I have created a platform that is both technically robust and visually polished.
+I am proud to share that after 9 months of hard work, the application is live and functional.

 Thank you for your consideration.